lsolbach/MDAGenerator/readme.txt

 * added toString() methods
 * add return parameter to parameter list again so it's possible to access the parameter metadata of the return parameter
+* added reference to parent element to model elements

 Version 0.9.15 (21.09.2009)
 ---------------------------